 Step 7: In order to install the package that we downloaded, Open the R Studio and Under the packages tab, Please click on the Install tab to install a new package.
 Once you click on the Install tab, a pop up will be opened as we shown below.
 Please select the Package Archive File (.zip, .tar.gz) option under the Install from the option.
 Next, click on the Browse button to browse the zip file.

-Step 8: Once you selected the required package, click on the Install button to start installing the selected package and here it is plot3D.
+Step 8: Once you selected the required package, click on the Install button to start installing the selected package into R and here it is plot3D.

 NOTE: You might wonder, why I have chosen plot3D package.
 Because plot3D will not install unless you installed misc3d package, it means when you click on the install button, it will throw an error stating that you are missing the dependency package misc3d.
 This is one of the common error you will face, while you install R packages.
 And to resolve this error, abort this installation and install the misc3d package using any of these three approaches and then install this plot3D

 We have successfully installed the package.